 Kouprey (Wild Ox): The National Mammal of Cambodia

-The Koupreys “Grey ox” is a little-known, forest dwelling, wild bovine species from Southeast Asia.
-Koupreys is a species of mammal that is identified as a symbol for the Cambodian nation and it is a rare animal in the world.
+The Koupreys “Grey ox” is a little-known, forest-dwelling, wild bovine species from Southeast Asia.
+Koupreys is a mammal species identified as a symbol for the Cambodian nation and a rare animal in the world.

 They are found in the north of Cambodia.
-The black-color Koupreys was first recognized as a special breed in 1937.
-But, the deforestation and poaching have left this animal to be lost.
-Many experts believe in the scientific observation that this animal was last seen in Cambodia in 1957, while Banteng (Bos javanicus) exist approximately 2,700 to 5,700 which were the large number in the world.
+The black-color Koupreys was first recognized as a unique breed in 1937.
+But, deforestation and poaching have left this animal to be lost.
+Many experts believe in the scientific observation that this animal was last seen in Cambodia in 1957, while Banteng (Bos Javanicus) exists in approximately 2,700 to 5,700 which were the large number in the world.
 However, it is estimated that there are fewer than 250 Koupreys in the world.
 In 1937, a Grey Ox was captured in Cambodia and sent to the Vincennes Zoo in Paris, France.
 During the war, the hunt for a Grey Ox has been banned by the 191st Statement dated January 20, 1960.
 And this hunting was banned again by Prakas 359 dated August 1, 1954, officially declared by the Ministry of Agriculture, Forestry, and Fisheries.
-Grey Ox are considered as endangers species according to the International Union for Conservation of Nature (IUCN) report in 2008.
+Grey Ox is considered an endangered species according to the International Union for Conservation of Nature (IUCN) report in 2008.
 In the 1960s, the King of Cambodia determined and made the statement that Grey Ox was Cambodia’s natural resource.

 - An animal with a strong, robust appearance, powerful, and can move fast.

-- An animal with a gentle temperament, not fierce, not abuse other animals.
+- An animal with a gentle temperament, not fierce, not abusing other animals.

-- An animal that resistant to the sunshine or other diseases and consumes less food.
+- An animal that is resistant to the sunshine or other diseases and consumes less food.

-- Especially, the Grey Ox has a sense of well-being, smell, and sensation of information that is around or away from itself.
+- Especially, the Grey Ox has a sense of promptness, a good sense of smell, and a sensation of information that is around or away from itself.

-The reason for considering the Koupreys as symbolizes of Cambodia
+The reason for considering the Koupreys as symbolizing Cambodia

-The Grey Ox have been fascinated and cared for since the 50s. the Organization, which has a role in the research and conservation of this species, is the Ministry of Agriculture, Forestry, and Fisheries.
-The Koupreys is regarded as a symbol of the Kingdom of Cambodia by the Royal Decrees NS/RKT/0305/149 dated 21st March 2005.
+The Grey Ox has been fascinated and cared for since the 50s. the Organization, which has a role in the research and conservation of this species, is the Ministry of Agriculture, Forestry, and Fisheries.
+The Koupreys are regarded as a symbol of the Kingdom of Cambodia by the Royal Decrees NS/RKT/0305/149 dated 21st March 2005.
 The defining Grey Ox as a symbol of Cambodia seems to be deflected or defeated by other countries.
 This is a preliminary calculation based on only one point.
-So, what are some of the reasons why we consider the Grey Ox as symbols for our country?
-Certainly, the kind of determinations due to the fact that the Koupreys has distinctive features from other animals that link to the meaning of Khmer nationality.
-The first feature is heat resistant, diseases, food which all represents the Khmer characteristics, tolerance, perseverance, high effort to work or overcome obstacles.
+So, what are some of the reasons why we consider the Grey Ox a symbol of our country?
+Certainly, the kind of determination due to the fact that the Koupreys have distinctive features from other animals that link to the meaning of Khmer nationality.
+The first feature is heat resistance, diseases, and food which all represent the Khmer characteristics, tolerance, perseverance, and high effort to work or overcome obstacles.

 We can see the resistance of our race by many factors.
-Among these factors, the most visible of all is the architectural construction of ancient temples.
-Khmer ancestors have built these temples for decades and consume overwhelming labor forces till accomplished, and left such precious treasures for the next generation.
-This is a very straightforward way of tolerance and the high effort of Khmer people.
-On the other hand, if Khmer people have no conscious effort with patience, then we certainly do not have a great legacy that is now lingering on the international stage.
+Among these factors, the most visible is ancient temples' architectural construction.
+Khmer ancestors have built these temples for decades and consumed overwhelming labor forces till accomplished, and left such precious treasures for the next generation.
+This is a very straightforward way of tolerance and the high effort of the Khmer people.
+On the other hand, if the Khmer people have no conscious effort with patience, then we certainly do not have a great legacy that is now lingering on the international stage.
 The second special feature of Koupreys is its dynamic, agile, energetic characteristic that represents the Khmer character as a race of power, spirit, courage, and deserve as an inheritance of Angkor.
-The other feature is that its gentle character is a factor that reflects the kindness, mindset, personality of Khmer, with gentleness living in security and not violating others.
-This point is also linked to Khmer belief.
-The most superb and most important reason for determining the Grey Ox is the symbol of the nation due to it is being the rarest species in the world.
+The other feature is that its gentle character is a factor that reflects the kindness, mindset, and personality of Khmer, with gentleness living in security and not violating others.
+This point is also linked to Khmer beliefs.
+The most superb and most important reason for determining the Grey Ox is the symbol of the nation due to it being the rarest species in the world.
 They are highly prized for this species and are intrigued by conservation.
-While the world concludes that this species has been lost in a number by various ways, Cambodia still has this rare species in the country.
-Therefore, considering Grey Ox as the national symbol in order to show the potential of natural resources to other countries.
-On the other hand, the Grey Ox are closely linked to the cultural and perceptions of the Cambodian people.
-It has long been written in Khmer folk songs and in particular the narrative of nature by matching the harmony of human, animal and nature living.
+While the world concludes that this species has been lost in various ways, Cambodia still has this rare species in the country.
+Therefore, consider Grey Ox as the national symbol in order to show the potential of natural resources to other countries.
+On the other hand, the Grey Ox is closely linked to the culture and perceptions of the Cambodian people.
+It has long been written in Khmer folk songs and in particular the narrative of nature by matching the harmony of human, animal, and natural living.
 This folk song is also included in the educational program of the Ministry of Education, Youths, and Sports, also known as “Sorya L’ngeach Th’ngai” (Mahori Music).
 Overall, some of the above-mentioned points are the main reasons leading to the identification of the Koupreys as a National Symbol.
-Due to its value and special attribute, therefore, in the northeastern province (Mondulkiri) there is built a statue of a couple Koupreys in the middle of the town.
+Due to its value and special attribute, therefore, in the northeastern province (Mondulkiri) there is built a statue of a couple of Koupreys is in the middle of the town.